foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 ### FCS v2.5.x to FCS v2.6.x
 * replace source code => see bottom of page
 * execute migrations => see bottom of page
 * legacy password hashing (introduced in v2.3) method was removed.
-If you don't update regularely, your users might need to request a new password.
+If you don't update regularly, your users can't login any more might need to request a new password.
 You can now safely remove app.cookieKey.

 ### FCS v2.4.x to FCS v2.5.x
 * replace source code => see bottom of page